 Later still did Stripes end up installing a Laredo Taco Company counter, I noticed it when I was driving back through the area again when I took my pictures to inspire this page.
 I was intrigued briefly because Google Maps said it was a 7-Eleven though it wasn't...seems 7-Eleven is keeping the Stripes branded as Stripes even though they have the internal 7-Eleven numbering system and a number of products.
 (I should also note that the Slurpee machine was still branded as Stripes' "Slush Monkee").

-While other Sac-N-Pac stores in the area did get rebranded, there is one west of town that never was, possibly a franchise agreement.
+While other Sac-N-Pac stores in the area did get rebranded, there is one west of town that never was, possibly a long term franchise agreement.
 [Return to Bastrop page]